Hi, I'm Jessie

 Gives people a way to communicate their story in their own language, giving them ownership of what feels relevant to them.

 Arts making is meta-verbal, it sits beyond words and more often arrives before them.
 It engages a whole body way of experiencing that often is sidelined by the rational, cognitive functions of our neo cortex.

 The use of the materials themselves, can be therapeutic.

 It can be liberating, as there are no rules.
 It’s a way to explore and play, without needing to start straight away with an answer.

 There is no judgement of good or bad art, just an expression.
 The representation is not thought of as a product, it’s a form of communication.
 It doesn’t have to be aesthetically pleasing, finished or valuable.

-Orientates the resident into the present moment.
-Seeing what is there for them in their current space.
+Orientates you into the present moment.
+Seeing what is there for you in your current space.
 In this way it can reduce moments of anxiety or sensations linked with trauma.